-cal depth.
+Evidence for pure-partial covering can be obtained by comparing the residual flux velocity dependence of a (almost) saturated absorption line to the profile of 1 - C. Similar profiles would suggest the shape of the absorption profile is determined by the velocity-dependent covering fraction of an opaque absorber rather than intrinsic differences in optical depth.
 An additional test is to compare the profile of $e^{-\tau}$ to the red component of an absorption doublet.
 If the profiles do not match, the absorption line profile cannot be due to an absorber which is homogeneous and completely covers the emission region.
 In order to carry out these tests, a doublet with unblended components is desirable.
-The closest example available in the dataset is absorber 1 in the epoch 2 spectrum.
+The closest example available in the data set is absorber 1 in the epoch 2 spectrum.
 From the values of the EWs of the red and blue components (see Table 3), the blue:red ratio is less than 2:1, indicating that the blue component is probably saturated.
-After placing the blue component onto the red component velocity grid by interpolation, six velocity bins are found which follow the general shape of the corresponding Gaussian models for both the red and blue components.
-Five of these points satisfy $I_r \geqslant I_b \geqslant I_r^2$ and are illustrated in Fig. 4.
+After placing the blue component on to the red component velocity grid by interpolation, six velocity bins are found which follow the general shape of the corresponding Gaussian models for both the red and blue components.
+Five of these points satisfy $I_r \ge I_b \ge I_r^2$ and are illustrated in Fig. 4.

-From the profile traced by 1-C (Fig. 4, dashed green line), it is clear that the saturated blue component could have its profile determined by the uncovered fraction.
+From the profile traced by 1 - C (Fig. 4, dashed green line), it is clear that the saturated blue component could have its profile determined by the uncovered fraction.
 It is also obvious that the residual intensity of the red component is a poor match to $e^{-\tau}$.
 Together these provide strong evidence that partial coverage is a significant effect in this absorber and possibly others in this quasar.

-Given that this is the only doublet where meaningful results can be obtained on an individual velocity bin basis, and even in this case it can only be done close to the peak of the absorption components, it is necessary to use the Gaussian models to achieve estimates of column density across a greater proportion of the Si IV absorption for the 3 epochs.
-Individual velocity bins in the Gaussian models have no physical realisation, so unlike for the previous example it is impossible to construct 1 - C profiles using Equation 3.
-However if for each doublet component, model fluxes are averaged over all velocities spanned by the absorption, individual components can be treated as individual velocity bins.
-This method can subsequently be used to estimate average values of covering fraction and true optical depth for each doublet.
-Using this true optical depth in Equation 1 gives the doublet's column density along the line of sight when N{ion} is multiplied by the covering fraction.
-These values are listed in Table 4.
-Due to the weakness of absorbers 3 to 5 in epochs 2 and 3 this can only be performed across all absorbers in epoch 1, since at small absorber depths optical depth and covering fraction measurements are unreliable due to their sensitive dependence on doublet component ratio.
+Given that this is the only doublet where meaningful results can be obtained on an individual velocity bin basis, and even in this case it can only be done close to the peak of the absorption components, it is necessary to use the Gaussian models to achieve estimates of column density across a greater proportion of the Si IV absorption for the three epochs.
+Individual velocity bins in the Gaussian models have no physical realization, so unlike for the previous example it is impossible to construct 1 - C profiles using equation (3).
+However if for each doublet component model fluxes are averaged over all velocities spanned by the absorption, individual components can be treated as individual velocity bins.
+This method can subsequently be used to estimate average values of covering fraction and true optical